Closeup image featuring the attribution of a Florida Highwaymen painting

 Certificates of Authenticity Base Fee $500 - Price may be more depending on the complexity of the project.

 Travel Fee: $ .70 per mile, minimum charge $25.00

-Travel, Onsite Evaluation, Research: $75.00 per hour, minimum charge
+Travel Time, Onsite Evaluation, Research: $100.00 per hour, minimum charge

 All Fees must be paid in full prior to the delivery of Certificate of Authenticity.
-Requester will receive both a digital copy via email as well as a hard copy via traditional mail.
+Requester will receive a digital copy via email.